doug-moen/openscad2/rfc/Complex_Geometry.md

 * Preview is extremely fast, from what I've seen of existing F-Rep modelling tools.
   The cost of rendering the preview pane is proportional to the number of primitives in the CSG tree.
   And this operation can be made highly parallel.
 IceSL implements preview entirely in the FPU.
+* Currently, curved objects are implemented using polygonal approximations. `$fn` controls the resolution: the higher the resolution, the more memory is consumed and the slower things get.
+  With functional geometry, curved objects are represented analytically, and previewed at effectively infinite resolution (`$fn = ∞`) for free.

 There are a few expensive operations in F-Rep. The trick is to design your model so that you don't need them.
 * Conversion from F-Rep to B-Rep is expensive.
 This is acceptable if it is only invoked while exporting to STL